-How to setup a VPN
+How to set up a VPN?

-Примечание: How to change VPN?
+How to change VPN?

-If you want to find a different provider, then you should simple to install a new VPN altogether.
+If you want to find a different provider, then you should install a new VPN altogether.
 But you are most likely trying to change the country/server you are connected to.
 Steps vary depending on the software, but usually, you should be able to find a list of countries and/or servers in the menu or dashboard of your VPN.